 A labour market report published in April 2019 found that the electrician skills gap in the UK is set to widen.
 Even if there were a 33% increase in the number of additional electricians qualifying in 2020, 2021 and 2022, by 2023 the UK would still be short of electricians by as many as 10,000.

 There are a number of factors driving this both on supply and demand sides.
-Firstly, fewer people are pursuing careers as electricians.
+Firstly, fewer people are pursuing careers as electricians even though there is enough demand according to Amped Electrical.
 This has been a gradual trend for almost a generation, but it may be swinging back in the right direction.
 Secondly, demand for electricians is increasing.
 Thirdly, electricians are retiring at a faster rate than they’re joining the workforce.
 In effect, the trade is leaking talent and skill.

 Ruth Devine, chair of The Electrotechnical Skills Partnership who commissioned the labour market report, said: “The TESP survey – the first of its kind in over a decade – offers not only a useful snapshot of where the electrotechnical industry and its skills-base are now but also a vital insight into the scale of the challenges we face in the immediate future.
 The organisations which form TESP all have a crucial part to play in shaping and coordinating the industry’s response to these challenges, and the priorities for action defined in the survey report represent an important first step.
 Future success will, however, also hinge on the active participation and support of other stakeholders, including Government departments and agencies, clients, training providers, other sector bodies and of course individual businesses – especially the small and micro businesses who make up our industry’s core.”